 The three schools involved include Menlo School and Sacred Heart Preparatory from Atherton, and Archbishop Mitty High School in San Jose.
 More than 100 players are enlisted in the study, and all will participate during the first year.

-Camarillo’s research team had previously studied concussions in Stanford University athletes along with NFL players, but they have not done much research regarding high school and younger players.
+Camarillo’s research team had previously studied concussions at Stanford University athletes along with NFL players, but they have not done much research regarding high school and younger players.

 Evidence already suggests that repeated head trauma early on increases the likelihood a player will develop Chronic Traumatic Encephalopathy (CTE) later.
 Therefore, measuring the impact and trauma applied can help possibly reduce the risks for those who want to start their football career at a younger age.